CTPUG/pyntnclick/docs/walkthrough.rst

 Cryo Room
 ---------

 #.
-Grab the Titanium femur from the body in th e second right-most
+Grab the Titanium femur from the body in the second right-most
    cryo-chamber.
 #.
 Try to open the door (it opens part-way)
 #.
 Pry it open with the femur.